Table of Contents

 How long does a behavioral health EMR implementation actually take?

-A focused implementation of Kipu, Sunwave, or Ritten for a single-site residential or outpatient program typically runs 8 to 16 weeks from kickoff to go-live when run by an experienced partner.
+A focused implementation of Kipu, Sunwave, or Ritten for a single-site residential or outpatient program typically runs 8 to 16 weeks from kickoff to go-live when an experienced partner runs it.
 Multi-site operators with mixed levels of care (residential, PHP, IOP, OP) generally need 4 to 9 months.
 Vendor-only implementations often stretch past 12 months because no one on the project owns operational workflow design.
 Plan for a productivity dip of 4 to 8 weeks post go-live even when execution is clean.
+KLAS Arch Collaborative research reports that only 38% of organizations said their recent EHR implementation hit the mark, and satisfaction has dropped consistently since 2022.

-What does 42 CFR Part 2 require my EMR to do?
+What does 42 CFR Part 2 require my EMR to do after the February 16, 2026 deadline?

-The 2024 SAMHSA and OCR Final Rule, with a compliance deadline of February 16, 2026, aligned much of Part 2 with HIPAA but kept heightened protections around SUD records.
-Your EMR must support a single patient consent for treatment, payment, and healthcare operations, capture the required disclosure language on records that leave your program, support the new patient complaint process to HHS, and apply HIPAA Breach Notification Rule requirements to Part 2 breaches.
-Segmentation of Part 2 data is not required, but most operators still want the capability for downstream disclosure control.
+Per the HHS and SAMHSA Final Rule (effective April 16, 2024, with a compliance date of February 16, 2026), your EMR must support a single patient consent for treatment, payment, and healthcare operations; capture the required disclosure language on records that leave your program; support the new patient complaint process to HHS; and apply HIPAA Breach Notification Rule requirements to Part 2 breaches.
+Segmentation of Part 2 data is not required by the rule, but most operators still want the capability for downstream disclosure control.
+OCR announced a Civil Enforcement Program on February 13, 2026 and began accepting Part 2 complaints and breach notifications on February 16, 2026, with civil monetary penalties now ranging from roughly $141 to $2.1 million per violation, plus criminal exposure.

 Is Kipu, Sunwave, or Ritten the right platform for a residential SUD facility?